-Non-Queen’s students, including distance learners, interest students and letter of permission students, must take courses at the 700 level at the Faculty of Law rate, which is $1200 for each course.
+Non-Queen’s students, including distance learners and letter of permission students, must take courses at the 700 level at the Faculty of Law rate, which is $1200 for each course.

 How many courses do I need to complete for the Certificate?

 To receive the Certificate, students are required to complete four courses.
 Each course is valued at 3 credits.
-(Total is 12 credits).
+(A total of 12 credits).

 Can I take individual courses, or do I have to take the full certificate?